ting-hsuan-chen/TEgenomeSimulator-open/README.md

 ```

 ## Run TEgenomeSimulator using test data
+This section provides some examples of running TEgenomeSimulator using the Apptainer image.

 Before running tests, remember to unpack the compressed files in the test/input folder.
 ```
+git clone git@github.com:Plant-Food-Research-Open/TEgenomeSimulator.git
 cd TEgenomeSimulator
 gzip -d -k ../test/input/*
 ```